amolinalopez/blog/README.md

 - **User Profiles**: Customizable user profiles to represent individuality.
 - **Diverse Content Sharing**: Post images, text, gifs, and videos.
 - **Engagement Tools**: Features for liking, commenting, and following other users.
-- **Accessibility**: Prioritized for all users, including those using only keyboards, visual accessibility, and alternative texts.
+- **Accessibility**: Prioritized for all users.
-- **Dark Mode**: An eye-friendly mode for users who prefer a dimmer interface, especially useful for nighttime browsing.

 ### Coming Soon

 - **Resource Verification**: A community-driven system to verify or rate shared resources, ensuring their authenticity and value.
+- **Dark Mode**: An eye-friendly mode for users who prefer a dimmer interface, especially useful for nighttime browsing.
+- **More Engagement Tools**: Features for commenting and following other users.

 #### Safety Features

 - **Content Filtering**: Implement mechanisms to identify and filter out potentially harmful or triggering content automatically.